 Why he needs to have his sh*t together before you say “I do”.

-For example, if he cannot keep a steady job or pay his bills, he is unfaithful, or has drama with ex girlfriends or the mother of his children, some woman will stay because they are taught that real love requires this type of sacrifice.
+For example, if he cannot keep a steady job or pay his bills—we should be supportive.
+If he is unfaithful, or has drama with ex girlfriends or the mother of his children, some woman will stay because they are taught that real love requires this type of sacrifice, and that we need to be forgiving.
 That it’s okay to continuously struggle in this cycle.
-Some will settle in hopes that one day they will become a “rags to riches” success story.
-The sacrifices will only continue.
-Soon you will compromise your living situation, your lifestyle, and your dreams.
+Some will settle in hopes that one day he will become a “rags to riches” success story.
+But the sacrifices will only continue.
+Soon, you will compromise your living situation, your lifestyle, and your dreams.
 You’ll settle for a smaller ring or maybe no ring at all, you’ll settle for an apartment in a bad neighborhood instead of that home you always dreamed of, you’ll settle for a job you hate instead of a career you love because you need money immediately to help with the growing expenses.

 If you’re going to say “I do” it should mean “I can”.
 I can provide, I can be a the husband or wife you need, I can be a mother or father, I can add to your life, I can be support when you need it, I can love you.
 Being married means, I’m ready.
 When you choose to marry someone, you both should be ready to be husband and wife.
 That means being partners and having a happy life together.
 You may come across road blocks and plans may not work out as you thought, but if he often “settles” in his own life, you’re possibly “settling” for a mediocre marriage that has a a high chance of failure before you’ve even begun.
 So before you say “I do” he should have his life together.